dotCMS/plugin-com.dotcms.dotsaml/README.md

 By default this is the URL to get the dotCMS Service Provider metadata: "/dotsaml3sp/metadata.xml" However if you want to use a different path, feel free to override it on the properties file.

-5) The plugin needs several libraries to run, all of them has been renamed with a prefix called: "".
+5) The plugin needs several libraries to run, all of them has been renamed with a prefix called: "opensaml".
 In case you need to undeploy the plugin you have to manually remove these libraries from the
  /dotserver/tomcat-8.0.18/webapps/ROOT/WEB-INF/lib

 ########################################